geudde/attic-chest/pages/03.season-2/12.meeting-24/07.reply/docs.md

 Yet now in George’s golden days
 &emsp;And now in Britain’s happy isle
 On either sex, with equal grace
-&emsp;The lovely muses deign to smile
+&emsp;The lovely Muses deign to smile

 4